titlecuts/rpRunner/README.md

 ---

-## What is rpAgent?
+## What is rpRunner™?

-rpAgent eliminates the friction of connecting to RunPod GPU instances.
+rpRunner™ eliminates the friction of connecting to RunPod GPU instances.
 No more copy-pasting SSH commands or manually configuring connections.

 ```bash
 # That's it.
 You're connected.